Pitchstep/web/README.md

 ### Some info
 Sith14Fun is a cool website where you can read stuff about things.
 Always running the latest version of SiFT. ;)

+# SiFT SuperShort
+you can make your URLs SUPER SHORT with SiFT!

+### Latest update
+SuperShort 1.0 - Just released!

+### Important
+URL shortening is currently disabled.

 # SiFT Pro

 ### Latest update